 Evergreen types.
 Evergreen alstroemerias include two species and a number of hybrids.
 The hybrids, available in various colors, were once grown only by commercial florists, who jealously guarded their plants from the home gardening public.
 American breeders have now produced similar hybrids, which are offered as potted plants.
 These will produce flowering shoots as long as the soil does not get too warm; repeat bloom can be stimulated by pulling up flowering shoots from the base rather than cutting them.

 Evergreen.
 Grows 3–4 ft. tall, with numerous leafy flowering stems topped by yellow, orange, or orange-red flowers liberally sprinkled with dark stripes and flecks.
 Sometimes available in winter or spring as dormant roots; these are frail and easily broken.
 Planted 8 in. deep and 1 ft. part.
 Once established, the plant is vigorous, possibly even invasive.

 Odd looking rather than beautiful.
 Flowering stems to 2 1/2 ft. tall are crowned by a few dark red flo...

 Evergreen.
 These include series such as Meyer, Cordu, Premier, and Inca.
-They vary in height and come ...
+Hybrids vary in height and co...